JerryW35/JerryW35.github.io/_pages/about.md

 ---
 Hi!

-I am Zirui Wang, currently pursuing my Master's in Computer Science at Boston University.
-I completed my undergraduate studies in Computer Science and Technology at Hangzhou Dianzi University.

-My research interests involve a variety of areas such as data storage, stream processing systems, and parallel machine learning training.
-In addition, I am particularly interested in the area of machine learning systems.

-Currently, I'm doing research intern with [Prof.Yue Cheng](https://tddg.github.io/)
+I am Zirui Wang, first year Ph.D. student in the [DS2 Lab](https://ds2-lab.github.io/team/) at the University of Virginia advised by [Prof. Yue Cheng](https://tddg.github.io/).

+My research interests include machine learning system, cache system and distributed system.
+Feel free to reach out to me if you are interested in my research or have any questions.